 hiring a photographer

-• Last month, the world’s second largest car manufacturer asked about covering its Toronto press conference.
-It was apparently budgeting $250 for two hours of shooting, a couple hours of editing, and a disc of images to be used internally and for media handouts.
+• The world’s second largest car manufacturer last month asked about covering its Toronto press conference.
+It was budgeting $250 for two hours of shooting, a couple hours of editing, and a disc full of images.
+The photos were to be used internally and for media handouts.

-By comparison, a small publisher in Toronto, with a handful of employees, budgeted $650 to cover its 30-minute press conference with one picture for media handout and a handful of other photos for internal use.
+By comparison, a small publisher in Toronto, with a handful of employees, budgeted $750 to cover its 30-minute press conference.
+One photo was for a media handout and a handful of other photos were for internal use.

 Continue reading →

-Last-place finish
+Last-place Finish

-During the past few weeks, there’s been much criticism over some portraits of US Olympic athletes shot by an AFP photographer.
-Let’s just say that these portraits won’t win any medals.
-All of the pictures can be seen here on the Getty Images site.
-While some of the pictures are okay, many are definite last-place finishers.
+There’s been much criticism, the past few weeks, over some portraits of US Olympic athletes shot by an AFP photographer.
+Let’s just say these pictures won’t win any medals.

 To be fair, these types of portrait sessions are usually done in an assembly-line fashion whether it’s Olympic athletes or players on a pro sports team.
-A number of photographers will each set up their own mini-studio, all in the same room, and the athletes will rotate from one mini-studio to the next, spending only a few minutes with each photographer.
+A number of photographers, all in the same room, will each set up their own mini-studio.
+The athletes will rotate from one mini-studio to the next, spending only a minute or two with each photographer.

 Continue reading →